arpan-tanwar/Simon-says/README.md

 # Simon-says
-A basic Simon says game using HTML, CSS and JavaScript
+A basic Simon says game using HTML, CSS and JavaScript (practice to learn JavaScript)